What is neurofibromatosis type 1

 What are the estimated cancer risks associated with NF1?

 The lifetime risk of cancer developing in a person with NF1 is estimated to be about 7%.
-This generally happens when a benign (non-cancerous) neurofibroma turns into a cancerous form called sarcoma, which grows much faster, invades nearby structures and sometimes metastasizes (spreads) to other regions of the body.
+This generally happens when a benign (non-cancerous) neurofibroma turns into a cancerous form called sarcoma, which grows much faster, invades nearby structures and sometimes metastasizes (spreads) to other areas of the body.

 What are the screening options for NF1?